Online data assimilation in distributionally robust optimization: Certificate Generation

+One can prove that solving~\eqref{eq:convJn} is equivalent to solving~\eqref{eq:JoverSimplex} for any feasible solution $\hat{\vect{x}}^{(r)}$ in every time period $n$, we refer to the online version~\cite{DL-SM:18-extended} for details.

 The Frank-Wolfe Algorithm variants, such as the Simplicial Algorithm~\cite{CH:74} and the AFW algorithm~\cite{SLJ-MJ:15}, are known to be well suited for problems of the form~\eqref{eq:JoverSimplex}.
-The advantage of these is that they can handle the constraints of Problem~\eqref{eq:JoverSimplex} via linear programming subproblems (LP) that result from the way in which the FW search point is found in Section~\ref{sec:pre}.
+The advantage of these is that they can handle the constraints of Problem~\eqref{eq:JoverSimplex} via linear programming subproblems (LP) that result from the way in which the FW search point is found in~\cite[Section~2]{DL-SM:18-extended}.
 Intuitively, the following is done.
 For a number of iterations~$l$, the following problems are solved alternatively:

 Notice that the search points generated for the linear subproblem~\eqref{eq:LP} at iteration $l$ are the extreme points of the feasible set $\Delta_{2mn}$.
 We denote by $I_{n}^{(l)}$ the set of these points.
 Considering the convex hull of $I_{n}^{(l)}$, parametrized by the convex combination coefficients $\gamma$ of the points in $I_{n}^{(l)}$, an implicit feasible set $\conv(I_{n}^{(l)})$ in a lower dimensional space can be constructed.
-Motivated by this, our certificate generation algorithm iteratively solves the linear subproblem~\eqref{eq:LP}, enlarges the implicit feasible set $\conv(I_{n}^{(l)})$, and then searches a maximizer of the objective function of~\eqref{eq:JoverSimplex} over $\conv(I_{n}^{(l)})$ (represented as $\Delta_T$ in subproblem~\eqref{eq:CP}).
+Motivated by this, our Certificate Generation Algorithm iteratively solves the linear subproblem~\eqref{eq:LP}, enlarges the implicit feasible set $\conv(I_{n}^{(l)})$, and then searches a maximizer of the objective function of~\eqref{eq:JoverSimplex} over $\conv(I_{n}^{(l)})$ (represented as $\Delta_T$ in subproblem~\eqref{eq:CP}).
 This process is repeated to the next iteration $l+1$, and follows until an $\epsilon_1$-optimal solution is found.
-Later we will see that the set $I_{n}^{(l)}$ plays the role of generating the certificate when assimilating data, and we call this set the \emph{candidate vertex set.}
+Later we will see that the set $I_{n}^{(l)}$ allows to generate the certificate when assimilating data.
+We call this set the \emph{candidate vertex set.}